aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/datalabels/disable-text-wrapping-for-data-labels-of-the-chart/_index.md

 ---
 title: Disable Text Wrapping for Data Labels of the Chart with C++
 linktitle: Disable Text Wrapping for Data Labels
 description: Learn how to disable text wrapping for data labels in charts using Aspose.Cells for C++.
 Our guide will show you how to prevent long labels from overlapping and provide more readable and clear chart displays.
 keywords: Aspose.Cells for C++, charting, data labels, text wrapping, overlapping, readability, displays.
 type: docs
 weight: 70
 url: /cpp/disable-text-wrapping-for-data-labels-of-the-chart/
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

-Microsoft Excel 2013 allows users to wrap or unwrap text inside the Data Labels of the Chart.
-By default, the text inside the Data Labels of the Chart is in the wrapped state.
+Microsoft Excel 2013 allows users to wrap or unwrap text inside the data labels of a chart.
+By default, the text inside the data labels of a chart is in the wrapped state.

-Aspose.Cells provides a [**DataLabels.IsTextWrapped**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/datalabels/istextwrapped/) property which you can set True or False to Enable or Disable Text Wrapping of Data Labels respectively.
+Aspose.Cells provides a [**DataLabels.IsTextWrapped**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/datalabels/istextwrapped/) property which you can set to true or false to enable or disable text wrapping of data labels, respectively.

 {{% /alert %}}

-The below code sample shows how to disable text wrapping for the data labels of the chart.
+The code sample below shows how to disable text wrapping for the data labels of the chart.

 ```cpp
 #include <iostream>